-The Vinalhaven School provides students with bus service for their convenience and safety.
+The Vinalhaven School provides students with bus/van service for their convenience and safety.
 In order to keep the ride to and from school safe for everyone, students must behave in a responsible and respectful manner.
-Following the rules below will help to keep our bus safe and comfortable for everyone.
+Following the rules below will help to keep our bus/van safe and comfortable for everyone.

-- Be at the bus stop early and wait respectfully for the bus in a safe place away from the road - Be respectful to the bus driver and follow his/her directions - Be respectful to other students and talk quietly with others - All elementary students (K-5) should sit in the front of the red line - Stay in your seat at all times when the bus is moving - Keep hands, arms and head inside of bus at all times - When leaving the bus, do not walk close to the front be sure the bus driver can see you - Look both ways before you cross the road - If you forget something, do not go back and get it.
-The bus driver can't see you if you are too close to the front of the bus. - If you need to cross the street, cross ten feet in front of the bus when the driver directs you to move. - No animal is permitted to be on the bus. - Food and drink are not permitted to be open on the bus. - All discipline problems will be communicated to the Principal. - No flammable or combustible materials should be taken on the bus. - No smoking on the bus.
+- Be at the bus/van stop early and wait respectfully for the bus/van in a safe place away from the road - Be respectful to the bus/van driver and follow his/her directions - Be respectful to other students and talk quietly with others - Stay seated at all times when the bus/van is moving - Keep hands, arms and head inside of bus/van at all times - When leaving the bus/van, do not walk close to the front be sure the bus/van driver can see you - Look both ways before you cross the road - If you forget something, do not go back and get it.
+The bus/van driver can't see you if you are too close to the front of the bus/van. - If you need to cross the street, cross ten feet in front of the bus/van when the driver directs you to move. - No animal is permitted to be on the bus/van. - Food and drink are not permitted to be open on the bus/van. - All discipline problems will be communicated to the Assistant Principal. - No flammable or combustible materials should be taken on the bus/van. - No smoking on the bus/van.